Growing Up With Rover - Memories of an Engineer's Son

 I'm pretty sure that in amongst the Land-Rovers we had at least one visit from a Road-Rover.
 This was a vehicle that started off as a more refined Land-Rover prototype and eventually evolved into a small car, at which point it got stopped as a project.
 I certainly remember a Corgi model car being brought home to be shown to me.
 My recollection was that it was a prototype that Corgi had made based on the final car-like Road-Rover.
 It had a cut down baseplate from an existing model and window frames made of aluminium.
 The idea was that when the new Rover was released Corgi would put the model into production.
 While this is what I remember it is just possible that someone at Rover had made it and Corgi had nothing to do with it at all.
 [Around that time my Aunt had sent me a Revell model of a US Army Corporal missile and its transporter.
 Shortly after that Corgi made their own model.
 There was a story that the US Army had parked one of these vehicles outside the Corgi factory and the Corgi draughtsmen had taken advantage!
 Could this story have actually come from Corgi to Rover, giving some credence to the Road-Rover link?
 Certainly my dad had no interest in the US military or Corgi cars, unless they were Rovers!]

-[Postscript: I recently discovered that Corgi's designer Marcel Van Cleemput wrote about the Road-Rover in his very extensive (and expensive) book, "The Great Book Of Corgi, 1956-1983".
+[Postscript: I recently discovered that Corgi's designer Marcel Van Cleemput wrote about the Road-Rover in his very extensive (and expensive) book, "The Great Book Of Corgi, 1956-1983", and that it would have been Corgi model 212.
 I think I must have seen Corgi's prototype]

 P4s and P5s